-A report from the Joint Committee on Taxation on May 22, 2025, estimates that the macroeconomic effects of the tax package as reported by the House Ways and Means Committee on May 12, 2025, would be only \$102.8 billion over 10 years (far less than the \$2.6 trillion economic assumptions by the House Budget Committee and in the instructions to House committees in the budget resolution).
+A report from the Joint Committee on Taxation on May 22, 2025, estimated that the macroeconomic effects of the tax package as reported by the House Ways and Means Committee on May 12, 2025, would be to increase the annual GDP growth rate from 1.83% to 1.86% and to increase federal revenues by only \$102.8 billion over 10 years (far less than the \$2.6 trillion economic assumptions by the House Budget Committee and in the instructions to House committees in the budget resolution).
 Staff of Joint Committee on Taxation, Macroeconomic Analysis of the Tax Provisions of the Budget Reconciliation Legislative Recommendations Related to Tax as Ordered Reported by the Committee on Ways and Means on May 14, 2025 (May 22, 2025).